-Whether you’re the first officer on the scene or a member of a specialized crisis response team, this two-part PoliceOne series (part two appears one week from today) will give you some basic background and insight into the suicidal process, and will make some recommendations for intervention.
+Whether you’re the first officer on the scene or a member of a specialized crisis response team, this article will give you some basic background and insight into the suicidal process.

 But responding in a forthright way demonstrates both concern for the subject and the fact that there are real consequences (temporary involuntary commitment, a permanent mental health record, for example) for “playing games.”
 Therefore, all suicidal threats should be taken seriously.

 Discussing suicide will impel the person to do it

 Well-meaning friends, family members, first responders, and even some clinicians may avoid asking a subject about suicidal ideation for fear of “putting ideas in her head.”
 In fact, just the opposite is usually true.